Skip to main content

 Context Adherence: Measures whether the model’s output is derived solely from the user-supplied context or documents.

-Example: A model may state that “The Eiffel Tower is in Paris,” which is factually correct (high Correctness) even if not present in the context.
-However, if it pulls this from outside the given context, it may have low Context Adherence.
+Example: A model may state that “The Eiffel Tower is in Paris,” which is factually correct (high Correctness) even if that fact is not found in the provided context.
+However, if the model generates this information from its own prior knowledge rather than the given context, it may be rated low on Context Adherence because it did not rely on the source material it was instructed to use.

 Addressing Low Correctness Scores